electheo/CTF-writeups/PicoCTF/SSTI1/writeup.md

 -rw-r--r-- 1 root root    58 Mar  6 19:43 flag
 -rwxr-xr-x 1 root root   268 Mar  6 03:27 requirements.txt

-Seems like we found a flag file, lets check out what the requirements.txt are first.
+Hooray!
+Success

-Seems like the decode() function was throwing an error, removing this and converting this separately in python allowed us to see the following:
+It seems like we found the flag file.
+However, out of curiosity lets check out what the requirements.txt file is first.

 ÿþblinker==1.8.2
 click==8.1.7